zcfs/Meteor-power-queue/README.md

 * PowerQueue.usage - Current load in percent
 * PowerQueue.total - Sum of tasks to run in current queue
 * PowerQueue.isPaused - True if queue is paused
+* PowerQueue.isHalted - True if queue is paused or stopped
 * PowerQueue.processing - Number of tasks being processed
 * PowerQueue.errors - Failures where task is passed to the errorHandler
 * PowerQueue.failures - Number of failures in current queue